jtmiclat/deck.gl-pmtiles/README.md

 ## Usage

-Pass data which is a url to a public pmtiles set that accept http range header
+Pass data which is a url to a public pmtiles file that accept http range requests

 ```jsx
 <DeckGL